 We test goodwill and indefinite life intangibles for impairment annually using the criteria prescribed by U.S. GAAP accounting guidance for goodwill and other intangible assets.
-Based upon our annual impairment assessment, conducted in 2015, we did not record any goodwill impairments and we believe that the fair value of our reporting units with goodwill substantially exceeds their carrying value.
+Based upon our annual impairment assessment conducted in 2016 we did not record any goodwill impairments.
+See Note 4 for more information on indefinite life intangibles.
 In 2015, we recorded indefinite life intangible impairments of \$19.6 million.
 These amounts were associated with our Seal Sands facility in Health and Nutrition as well as events within Agricultural Solutions related to Cheminova integration and restructuring activities.
 These items are discussed further in Note 7.
-We did not record goodwill or indefinite life intangible impairments to continuing operations in 2014 and 2013.
+We did not record goodwill or indefinite life intangible impairments to continuing operations in 2014.

 Finite-lived intangible assets consist primarily of patents, access rights, customer relationships, brands, registration rights, industry licenses, developed formulations and other intangibles and are being amortized over periods of five to 25 years.
-See Note 4 for additional information on goodwill and intangible assets and Note 7 for additional information on the indefinite life intangible impairments.
+See Note 4 for additional information on goodwill and intangible assets and Notes 4 and 7 for additional information on the indefinite life intangible impairments.